Basilica of St. Anthony of Padua, Tonga

 The Basilica of St. Anthony of Padua or simply Church of St. Anthony of Padua, is a Catholic church in the Taufa'ahau road in the town of Nukualofa, the capital of the Kingdom of Tonga in the Pacific Ocean.

 Description

 This is one of the country's most important Catholic churches, and the other being the main Cathedral of St. Mary in the same city.
-The Roman or Latin rite church and depends on the diocese of Tonga.
+The basilica on the Diocese of Tonga.
 The current structure near the royal tombs was built by volunteers starting in 1977 and completed in 1980.
-Pope John Paul II granted the title of Basilica.
+Pope John Paul II granted the title of basilica.

-It is a building that stands out for its structure with wooden and cone-shaped, which is not only a religious but a landmark tourist attraction.